Holiday shipping gridlock is delaying 6 million packages a day

 The holiday shipping delays are causing headaches for consumers.
 Christine and Bruce Merevick of Chicago are unable to see their family in Alabama for Christmas because he is undergoing chemotherapy and is considered at high-risk for COVID-19.
 Heightening their frustration, the Merevicks' holiday package, which they sent priority and insured in early December, still hasn't arrived.
 They filed a claim, but were told to check back in two weeks.

-"It's just very frustrating," Christine told Tara Molina of CBS News' affiliate in Chicago.
+"It's just very frustrating," Christine told Tara Molina of CBS Chicago.
 "They have no idea where it is."

 CBS News correspondent Janet Shamlian reported this week that FedEx and UPS have told some retailers that they will not pick up additional packages beyond their previous commitments before retailers saw a spike in orders.
 That has resulted in more orders being pushed to the USPS, adding to mail delays that started this summer.
 Earlier this week the USPS in a public statement encouraged customers to send their holiday gifts and cards "as soon as possible."